EJP-ORION/OH-Surveillance-Codex/docs/5-the-reporting-principle.rst

 ==========================================================================
-The Reporting principle: Supporting external communication of OHS outcomes
+The Dissemination principle: Supporting external communication of OHS outcomes
 ==========================================================================

 Purpose
 -------

-The reporting principle defines that better surveillance data integration and interpretation needs improved cross-sectorial OHS report integration and harmonization.
-The resources provided within this principle are meant to support the cross-sectorial harmonized provisioning of metadata in OHS reports.
-Best practice examples will illustrate how the adoption of corresponding guidelines help to create a true OHS report, which is based on a joint analysis of cross-sectorial surveillance outputs.
-It will also demonstrate that such joint reporting supports the cross-sectorial understanding of contextual information in future OHS reports.
+The dissemination principle defines that better surveillance data integration and interpretation needs improved cross-sectorial OHS report integration and harmonization.
+The resources provided within this principle are meant to support the cross-sectorial harmonized provisioning of metadata in OHS reports and e.g. to provide a foundation for advice to risk managers.
+Best practice examples illustrate how the reporting of surveillance outputs using new checklists and templates relying on cross-sectoral analysis of surveillance outputs, will improve the value for all stakeholders.
+It also demonstrates that such activities support the cross-sectorial understanding of contextual information in future OHS reports.

 Scope
 -----

-The resources provided within this principle are aimed at being generically applicable for surveillance purposes in all OH sectors, including those that were not directly involved in their development e.g. the environmental sector.
-In addition they should be applicable to all countries, geographic areas and administrative levels.
+The resources provided within this principle are directed towards the activities linked to report generation or dissemination of surveillance data and results.
+Proposed solutions were designed to be generically applicable for any surveillance activity in all OH sectors, including those that were not directly involved in their development e.g. the environmental sector.
+In addition they should be applicable to all European countries, geographic areas and administrative levels.

 Methods